fredbec/uqimf/README.md

 - “oecd” prefix: OECD truth data (used for robustness check)
 - “to_score” prefix: excludes some instances for scoring data.
 All scores in scores/ folder are calculated based on these data versions.
+- “bvarspecs” prefix: for scoring different BVAR specifications (benchmark models) against each other.
+Excludes more instances, for data availability reasons.

+## Contents of individual folders

 ### R folder